h8d13/Vase/README.md

 See an example installation on YouTube [here.](https://www.youtube.com/watch?v=j7YnkxY1mVo)

-If this helped you and earned you some time to touch grass (or you even just learned things), please consider sharing the project, opening pull requests, or even just a star ⭐.
+If this helped you earn you some time to touch grass (or you even just learned things), please consider sharing the project, opening pull requests, or even just a star ⭐.

-> If you do want to contribrute to the project more in depth or want to chat about the next feature, I'm also active on reddit u/Responsable-Sky-1336 do message me!
+> We also have a discussions tab for any general purposes questions, ideas, etc...

 ---